Get a Demo of HR DataHub's platform

 Organisations can also approach salary reviews based on individual performance and current market value.

-Let’s pursue with the previous example (3% available budget for salary increases):
+Let’s return to the previous example (3% available budget for pay raises):

 • Employee Z is a low performer and is currently paid over the market.
 They won’t receive a salary raise.